Solar cooker: Parabolic or paraboloidal reflectors

 A Scheffler cooker (named after its inventor, Wolfgang Scheffler) uses a large ideally paraboloidal reflector which is rotated around an axis that is parallel with the Earth's using a mechanical mechanism, turning at 15 degrees per hour to compensate for the Earth's rotation.
 The axis passes through the reflector's centre of mass, allowing the reflector to be turned easily.
 The cooking vessel is located at the focus which is on the axis of rotation, so the mirror concentrates sunlight onto it all day.
 The mirror has to be occasionally tilted about a perpendicular axis to compensate for the seasonal variation in the Sun's declination.
 This perpendicular axis does not pass through the cooking vessel.
 Therefore, if the reflector were a rigid paraboloid, its focus would not remain stationary at the cooking vessel as the reflector tilts.
 To keep the focus stationary, the reflector's shape has to vary.
 It remains paraboloidal, but its focal length and other parameters change as it tilts.
 The Scheffler reflector is therefore flexible, and can be bent to adjust its shape.
-It is often made up of a large number of small plane sections, such as glass mirrors, joined together by flexible plastic.
+It is often made up of a large number of small plane sections, such as glass mirrors, joined by flexible plastic.
 A framework that supports the reflector includes a mechanism that can be used to tilt it and also bend it appropriately.
 The mirror is never exactly paraboloidal, but it is always close enough for cooking purposes.

 Sometimes the rotating reflector is located outdoors and the reflected sunlight passes through an opening in a wall into an indoor kitchen, often a large communal one, where the cooking is done.